 These national banks offer low- or no-fee checking accounts geared to students, but it’s worth checking to see what banks offer in your area.
 Some smaller banks on or near college campuses will cater to students with similar or even more enticing options.

-- Fees: Chase waives the monthly service fee for up to five years while you’re in school.
-After graduation, you can still get that fee waived by enrolling in some kind of direct deposit or maintaining a $5,000 monthly average balance in the account.
+- Fees: Chase waives the monthly service fee for up to five years while in college.
+After graduation, you can still get that fee waived by enrolling in some kind of direct deposit or maintaining a $5,000 average ending day balance in the account.

 - Requirements: You need to be a college student between 17 and 24 with a student ID; minimum $25 deposit to open the account.